AppDaemon/appdaemon/docs/CONFIGURE.rst

 -  ``api_port`` (optional) - Port the AppDaemon RESTFul API will listen on.
 If not specified, the RESTFul API will be turned off.
 -  ``app_init_delay`` (optional) - If sepcified, when AppDaemon connects to HASS each time, it will wait for this number of seconds before initializing apps and listening for events.
 This is useful for HASS instances that have subsystems that take time to initialize (e.g. zwave).
-Optionally, you can place your apps in a directory other than under the config directory using the ``app_dir`` directive.

 - appdaemon_startup_conditions - see "HASS Plugin Startup Conditions"
 - plugin_startup_conditions - see "HASS Plugin Startup Conditions"
 e.g.: